laboon/CS1699_Fall2018/deliverables/1/deliverable1.md

 ## Public/Secret Keys

 _Note: These are the public/private keys used in the sample blockchain files.
 However, they are not the ONLY possible public/private keypairs!
 You may create your own for testing purposes and the files that will be graded may contain other keypairs other than these.
-Your program should as long as the key pairs are valid!_
+Your program should as function as long as the key pairs are valid!_

 ```
 Bill (Creator of all coins):